Sujeonggwa: Geonsisujeonggwa (cinnamon punch with dried persimmon)

 Geonsisujeonggwa is an original kind of sujeonggwa.
-It uses ginger and cinnamon as its main ingredients, and usually adds honey or sugar to taste sweet.
-Garnish with pine nut or gotgam (dried persimmon) on last.
+It uses ginger and cinnamon as its main ingredients, and often honey or sugar are added to taste.
+It is garnished with pine nut or gotgam (dried persimmon).

 Galyeonsujeonggwa (lotus cinnamon punch)

 Galyeonsujeonggwa uses schisandra as its main ingredients, and adds honey or sugar to keep it sweet and the inside flower petal of lotus in the water.
 The leaves must be boiled and coated by starch powder.

 Jabgwasujeonggwa (cinnamon punch with miscellaneous fruits)

 Jabgwasujeonggwa adds chopped citron or pear in the sweet water.
 It is very similar to Hwachae.

 Cinnamon punch with pear

 This variant uses pear instead of dried persimmon.
 In the past, people ate boiled pears (another name of Cinnamon Punch with Pear, in Korean, is Insug) because most high quality pears are so stiff to eat.
 In order to make it easier to eat pears, they made them into a kind of cinnamon punch.